winksaville/exper_crossbeam_channel/README.md

 # Experiment with crossbeam_channel

-At the moment just one sub-package, `with_std`, I plan on creating a second sub-package `no_std` but that will be a future commit.
+At the moment two sub-packages, `selecting` and `send_receiver`.

-So I've created the add-no_std branch but it turns out I'd marched down that path thinking crossbeam_channel (cc) might be compatibile with `no_std` but it isn't.
+I also thought crossbeam_channel (cc) was capable of `no_std` but it isn't.
 I thought it might be because ChatGPT suggested it might be.
 Wrong, don't trust a bot, it gives reasonable looking answers but user beware :)

 Anyway, after failing I looked deeper and right there on the [crossbeam README file](https://github.com/crossbeam-rs/crossbeam)